EU Aid Programme

-Since 2009, the European Union allocated €5.2 million for investments in nature protection.
-The Turkish Cypriot community received several supplies, such as vehicles, a computerized forest fire detection system and equipment for monitoring and managing nature protection.
+Since 2009, the European Union allocated more than €5 million for investments in nature protection.
+The Turkish Cypriot community received several supplies, such as vehicles, a computerised forest fire detection system and equipment for monitoring and managing nature protection.

 An €11.44 million programme on energy efficiency was implemented between 2008 and 2013.
 This programme aimed at improving the monitoring of energy consumption by installing 21,000 remote-controlled electronic meters and by setting up a laboratory for testing and calibration of metering instruments.
 It also aimed to demonstrate the potential of solar power as a key energy source in Cyprus by installing the first solar power plant for a capacity of 1.2 MW and to facilitate the interconnection of the grids.
 The solar power plant has been fully operational since 2011.

 3. Telecommunications Infrastructure

 The EU has been providing support to the Turkish Cypriot community’s telecom sector since 2009, in order to align it with EU standards.
 The EU funded more than €10 million for telecommunications network infrastructure to upgrade the landline network by providing an Internet Protocol (IP) based infrastructure called Next Generation Network (NGN).